 How Flexion Related Lower Back Pain Happens

 Flexion related lower back pain usually occurs with a bending, lifting or twisting movement, or can be a result of prolonged sitting or bending postures.
 Flexion related lower back pain can be caused by irritation of multiple structures such as an intervertebral disc, facet joint, ligaments or surrounding muscles.
-As the spine is a complex structure a comprehensive assessment by one of our specialist physiotherapists is essential in getting the correct diagnosis and treatment plan.
+As the spine is a complex structure, we perform a comprehensive assessment so that you get the correct diagnosis and treatment plan.

 What Turramurra Sports & Spinal can do to Treat Flexion Related Lower Back Pain